We’ll be comparing two Chinese-made robot vacuums in detail, the 360 S6 versus the Roborock S5 Max.

-The S5 Max is better on carpets with surface and deep cleaning tests based on the scores.
-Passes were cleaner since it has more airflow.
+BASED ON THE SCORES, the S5 Max is better on carpets with surface and deep cleaning tests.

 Its ability to do more passes also helped it achieve better results.

-The bad news is you’ll have to turn on the robot manually twice to achieve this result.
-360 can resolve this issue by enabling the “cleaning times” feature in the main map.
+The bad news is you’ll have to run the robot manually twice to achieve this result.

 Can the 360 S6 and Roborock S5 Max clean large debris?

-While both robot vacuums can mopping, the S5 Max is a step above the 360 S6 with its larger electronic water tank.
+While both robot vacuums can mop, the S5 Max is a step above the 360 S6 with its larger electronic water tank.

 This feature alone enables the S5 Max to mop a larger area as the electronic tank is exact at dispensing water.